pCloud/pcloud-sdk-js/docs/createclient.md

 #### Higher order methods

-These are higher order wrapers over `client.api`.
+These are higher order wrappers over `client.api`.
 All are `then`-able allowing for easy composition.

 ```js
 createfolder(name: string, parentfolderid: number = 0): Promise<metadata>